 We also applied machine learning in our wafer manufacturing.
 Wafers are critical components in the memory technology of our HDDs and SSDs.
 From start to finish, the process to create a wafer can take multiple months and several hundreds of steps.
 Historically, a large portion of these steps included a visual inspection by a technician.
 Using a scanning electron microscope and other inspection tools, an inspector would check the wafer for conformity and correctness – basically, any defects.
 This manual review process makes it nearly impossible for humans to catch every error.

-Instead, we trained our ML model on a set of both defective and non-defective class of images on the wafers.
-After training, the model was able to automatically classify new inspection image and assign a probability ranking for failure with high accuracy.
-We thus had created the automated analysis!
+Instead, we trained our ML model on a set of both defective and non-defective class of wafer images.
+After training, the model was able to automatically classify new inspection images and assign a probability ranking for failure with high accuracy.
+We thus created an automated analysis!
 This innovation helped reduce labor expenses, prevent manufacturing bottlenecks, and improve throughput.

 Optimizing Work-In-Process Inventory in Factories

 As I mentioned before, wafers have to go through a complex manufacturing process.
 At any of these steps, manufacturing tools can go down unpredictably.
 We needed rapid visibility into the health of our factories, down to the tool level.
 Having this insight helps redirect resources and production plans to meet demand in real-time.

 To solve this logistical problem, we monitored the state of tools in our smart factories through a dynamic network graph.
 Each factory was thought of as a self-contained network of tools.
 Process steps were nodes in the graph.
 The movement of materials between process steps were represented as edges.
 With this dynamic visualization, our manufacturing teams were able to track the status of work in progress (WIP), pinpoint production bottlenecks and re-optimize workloads – all in real-time.